Epsilon-Not/ado-report-extension/README.md

 # Azure DevOps Extension for Estimated Completion Date Report
-Extension allows custom reporting of an estimated completion date, for work items of a given query.
+Extension to allow custom reporting of an estimated completion date, for work items of a given query.

 Original template from:
 https://github.com/microsoft/azure-devops-extension-sample